imyank/Rasa_Chatbot/README.md

 We used RASA-API for developing a chatbot that is integrated with RASA-X to deploy the AI assistant.
 It provides an interactive, browser based interface

-## For details refer to implementation
+## For detail implementation and deployment refer to chatbot folder